Corey Koskie: Post-retirement

 Koskie was a Planet Fitness franchisee in the Minneapolis-Saint Paul area from 2010 to 2016.
 He recounted his experiences in a January 29, 2016 article for The Players' Tribune.
 As of 2016, Koskie lived in Plymouth, Minnesota with his wife and their four sons.

-Koskie was inducted into the Manitoba Sports Hall of Fame in 2013.Koskie was added to the Minnesota Twins Hall of Fame August 17, 2025.
+Koskie was inducted into the Manitoba Sports Hall of Fame in 2013.
+Koskie was added to the Minnesota Twins Hall of Fame August 17, 2025.

+Koskie has been an active player in the Minnesota Baseball Association (MN Townball) for the Loretto Larks alongside three of his sons since 2021.